 At each layer, leaders help guide the good work of the Legion to serve our veterans and their families.
+At the post level the post Commander is key leader responsible for guiding the post to success.
 Although post commanders are not members of the District Executive Committee (DEC), post commanders do represent their local post to the district.
 The district commander represents all the posts of the district as a member of Department Executive Committee.
 Important roles.

-In the Department (State) of California we are organized into 6 Areas, 30 Districts, 460 local posts and have a membership goal of 90,000 for this year.
-Each post and district are a distinct legal organization.
-The 6 areas are direct extensions of the Department of California.
+In the Department (State) of California we are organized into 6 Areas, 30 Districts, 460 local posts and have a sttewide membership of around 90,000.
+Each post is a distinct legal entity.
+The 30 districts and 6 areas are administrtive extensions of the Department of California.

 The Department of California Executive Committee, is also referred to as the DEC (Department Executive Committee).
 The DEC meets at the annual Department Convention in June, a fall meeting and spring meeting each year.

-- Annual Meeting - First Sunday in June
+- Annual Meeting, 1st.
+Sunday in June — officer elections,

 Area 6 Meetings, are determined by the Department Vice Commander.